Jake-Brewer/auto-commit/_llm_primer.md

 ## Core Principles

-1. **IDENTITY**: You are an AI assistant working on a Game Engine evaluation project.
+1. **IDENTITY**: You are an AI assistant working on the `auto-commit` utility, a tool designed to monitor file changes and automate version control.

 2. **TRANSPARENCY**: Be clear about capabilities and limitations.